 A good example of aquarium herbivores are some types of plecos, the otocinclus and some other fish that may eat algae.

-Carnivores eat meat, and they often spend days without eating in the wild because of an unsuccessful prey hunt.
+Carnivores such as Betta fish eat meat, and they often spend days without eating in the wild because of an unsuccessful prey hunt.
 Therefore they are able to endure long periods with no food and should actually be fed less often for optimal long-term results.

 Bigger and older fish are hardier, as they have enough body mass and fat reserves to use in case of extended periods of hunger.